nekofiore/novel-site/content/chapters/our-promise/index.md

 The moment she said those lines, I realized that the time we spent together had ended too abruptly.
 Despite Stella and I being of the same age, she was always ahead of the curve due to her outstanding talent.
 She was a remarkable child—one who was naturally gifted with the ability to understand and control magic at ease.

-Her existence was a love letter to magic itself.
+*Her existence was a love letter to magic itself.*

-"Hmmph, fine.
+"Hmmph.
+Fine.
 I’ll go."
+I reluctantly said.

 Miss Selena smiled and took hold of my hand, dragging me towards the outside of the venue.

 ---